 7.9 million parents and children struggle to get access to basic healthcare in America, 45,000 Americans die every year due to financial healthcare incapabilities, and unhealthy diets contribute to about 678,000 deaths each year in the U.S, many of which are caused by lack of education about eating and cheap fast foods that appeal financially to struggling populations.
 We hope to make these numbers decline even the slightest bit, and to which I am proud to present Care4People as a growing nonprofit organization that aims to improve access to basic needs by providing supplies and opportunities for the underprivileged to improve their health.

-We, Nancy and Shaina Jhanji, began our efforts in 2020, and we have recently been looking to organize fundraisers to provide medical kits to those in need and educate people about basic healthcare.
+We began our efforts in 2020, and we have recently been looking to organize fundraisers to provide medical kits to those in need and educate people about basic healthcare.
 COVID-19 has been a major setback for all Americans, and we understand how it has drawn a lot of medical attention and stress towards hospitals.
 America had reached a point where hospitals were overflowing with patients and supplies were low.
 To help support our brave doctors and nurses during that time, we handmade and distributed over 1000 masks and donated them to hospitals and our local homeless population.
 We have also recently reached out to Children’s Healthcare of America and are working with them to gather donations to provide patients with the utmost care.

 Our goals: